The Great Colorado Pot Vacation: Don’t Go Broke for a Toke

 If you opt to drive over to the nearest state that sells cannabis, you need to consider costs like gas, food, accommodation, entertainment, and — of course — the pot.

 The high-end pot vacationers fly in to enjoy a “special time.”
 These folks are attracted to the novelty of a Colorado pot vacation, but may not have considered the additional expenses, even if they can afford it.
+Here are a few expenses that you should keep in mind:

 The majority of cannabis-friendly states are located in the western part of the U.S., with the exception of Massachusetts and (until recently) Maine — two states that voted yes to legalize recreational pot use during the 2016 election.
 Unless you have access to frequent flier mileage points or are traveling during a time of year that has great airfare deals, your tickets can get expensive.